 Food Premises Inspections

 The primary responsibility for identifying food hazards and putting into place controls rests with food business proprietors.
-The inspections of food premises that are undertaken by Surrey Heath Councils team of environmental health professionals serve the following purposes:
+The inspections of food premises that are undertaken by the environmental health team serve the following purposes:

 - To find whether businesses are complying with food hygiene regulations and establish whether food is being handled, produced and sold hygienically.

 - To take action when this is not the case.